mendix/database-connector/README.md

 * A database **URL** address that points to your database.
 * The **username** for logging into the database, relative to the database URL address.
 * The **password** for logging into the database, relative to the database URL address.
-* The JDBC driver jars, for the databases you want to connect to, must be placed inside the userlib directory of your Mendix application.
+* The JDBC driver jars (see also [here](#links-to-common-jdbc-drivers)), for the databases you want to connect to, must be placed inside the userlib directory of your Mendix application.
 So if you want to connect to Amazon RDS PostgreSQL database (For e.g. *jdbc:postgresql://xyz-rds-instance.ccnapcvoeosh.eu-west-1.rds.amazonaws.com:5432/postgres*), you need to place PostgreSQL Jdbc driver jar inside the userlib folder.